 As well as being aesthetically pleasing, house plants have many beneficial properties and are a positive addition to any household whether magical or not.
 Plants can help to clean and purify the air in our homes as well as bring positive energy to even the smallest spaces.
-In addition the leaves, flower, seeds and even roots of many plants can be used in magical work such as spell casting, incense blending, herbal remedies and healing and for practical applications such as protection or to attract or dispel certain energies or associations.
+In addition, the leaves, flowers, seeds, and even roots of many plants can be used in magical work such as spell casting, incense blending, herbal remedies, and healing and for practical applications such as protection or to attract or dispel certain energies or associations.

-Plant magic is a tradition that dates back to ancient times and has been used for many purposes including healing, self-empowerment, love spells and purification.
-Each plant has its own beneficial properties and some are better suited to any given use than others or in some cases one plant may be preferable over another due to care requirements or dangers such as toxins or allergies.
-Because plants are living entities they possess their own energy which be harnessed to add strength to spells and other magical working.
+Plant magic is a tradition that dates back to ancient times and has been used for many purposes including healing, self-empowerment, love spells, and purification.
+Each plant has its own beneficial properties and some are better suited to any given use than others in some cases, one plant may be preferable over another due to care requirements or dangers such as toxins or allergies.
+Because plants are living entities they possess their own energy which is harnessed to add strength to spells and another magical working.
 This along with the vast number of applications makes plant magic one of the most effective types of magic for users of all abilities.

-Some Popular Choices of House Plant for Magical Uses
+Some Popular Choices of House Plants for Magickal Uses

 African Violet: This popular blooming plant falls under the influence of the planet Venus.
 Its five petals make it a goddess flower and, as with most other purplish-blue flowers, it is sacred to Aphrodite/Venus.
 The violet is an excellent plant to add to faery charms and spells.
 The violet protects against faery mischief and promotes spirituality.
 Care tip: Always water your African violets from the bottom to help keep water off the leaves.
 If you fertilize your African violets with African violet fertilizer (this special type of fertilizer is typically high in phosphorus), they will bloom regularly.
 The African violet is nontoxic.